5 Cs of Credit (5 Cs of Banking)

 When it comes to capital, the bank is essentially looking for the owner of the company to have sufficient equity in the company.
 Capital is important to the bank for two reasons…

 First, having sufficient equity in the company provides a cushion to withstand a blip in the company’s ability to generate cash flow.
-For example, if the company were to become unprofitable for any reason, then it would begin to burn through cash to fund operations.
+For example, if the company were to become unprofitable, then it would burn through cash to fund operations.
 The bank is never interested in lending money to fund a company’s losses, so they want to be sure that there is enough equity in the company to weather a storm and to rehabilitate itself.
-Without sufficient capital, the company could run out of cash and be forced to file for bankruptcy protection.
+Without sufficient capital, the company could run out of cash.
+Then they would be forced to file for bankruptcy protection.

 Secondly, when it comes to capital, the bank is looking for the owner to have sufficient “skin in the game”.
 The bank wants the owner to be sufficiently invested in the company such that if things were to go wrong, the owner would be motivated to stick by the company and work with the bank during a turnaround.
-If the owner were to simply hand over the keys to the business, then it would clearly leave the bank fewer (and less viable) options on how to obtain repayment of the loan.
+If the owner simply handed over the keys to the business, then the bank would have fewer, less viable options to obtain repayment of the loan.

 Debt to Equity Ratios